 Watch 10 video solutions for Univalued Binary Tree, a easy level problem involving Tree, Depth-First Search, Breadth-First Search.
-This walkthrough by NeetCodeIO has 48,748 views views.
+This walkthrough by Code with Newton has 1,094 views views.
 Want to try solving it yourself?
 Practice on FleetCode or read the detailed text solution.

 A binary tree is uni-valued if every node in the tree has the same value.